gitbls/sdm/Docs/Plugins.md

 #### Overview and handling multiple accounts

-Conceptually, each invocation of the `user` plugin, or each line in a `userlist` file, consists of a *verb* and some arguments.
+Conceptually, each invocation of the `user` plugin, or each line in a `userlist` file, consists of a *verb* or *directive* and some arguments.
 Verbs are:
 * `adduser` &mdash; Adds the user as described by the rest of the arguments
 * `deluser` &mdash; Deletes the specified user
 * `setpassword` &mdash; Set the user's password